Plamena37/Plamena37/README.md

 ### 🌊 Located in Burgas

-### :woman_student: I've successfully graduated Software Engineering at Burgas Free University
+### :woman_student: I've successfully obtained a Bachelor's degree in Software Engineering from Burgas Free University.

 ### :sparkles: Interested in Front-end technologies